LoganBooker/sd-deepcache/README.md

 - `Use first pass settings`: Ignore the values specified in the hires section and use the `Cache interval` and `Cache depth` from the main parameters.
 - `HR Cache interval`: if `Use first pass settings` is disabled, use this value for `Cache interval`.
 - `HR Cache depth`: if `Use first pass settings` is disabled, use this value for `Cache depth`.

+## Compatibility settings
+- `Smart sub-caching`: Uses stack inspection to allow sub-caches, making DeepCache work with other extensions that sample the model (such as PAG).
+Disable if you get errors or unexpected results when using such addons.
+- `Enable for ADetailer pass`: Disable if you want DeepCache to not be applied when an ADetailer pass is detected.
+- `Enable for img2img`: Disable if you want DeepCache to be disabled for any img2img pass that occurs during txt2img (except ADetailer, which always obeys the above setting).